AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/netsuite.md

 <tr> <!--
 <td role="rowheader" data-mc-conditions="QuicksilverOrClassic.Draft mode">Connection</td>
 --> <!--
-<td data-mc-conditions="QuicksilverOrClassic.Draft mode"> <p>For instructions about connecting your NetSuite account to Workfront Fusion, see<a href="#create3" class="MCXref xref">Create a connection to NetSuite in a Workfront Fusion NetSuite module</a> in this article.</p> </td>
+<td data-mc-conditions="QuicksilverOrClassic.Draft mode"> <p>For instructions about connecting your NetSuite account to Workfront Fusion, see<a href="#create-a-connection-to-netsuite-in-a-workfront-fusion-netsuite-module" class="MCXref xref">Create a connection to NetSuite in a Workfront Fusion NetSuite module</a> in this article.</p> </td>
 -->
 </tr>
 <tr> <!--